NBS5000/regexTutorial/gist-template.md

 > /^[^\s@]+@[^\s@]+\.[^\s@]+$/

 No, my child didn't decide to play *work* on my laptop.
 It actually makes sense, and it checks the formatting of emails.
 I know it works, because I copied and pasted it into one of my projects and it works.
-It isn't the finest example of regex, nor does it guarantee that an email address is valid, just that its basic structure meets the basic string pattern we've stipulated.
+It isn't the finest example of regex, nor does it guarantee that an email address is valid, just that its basic structure meets the super basic string pattern we've stipulated.

+In the simplest terms, the above code is looking for a string that has:

+^[^\s@]

 ## Table of Contents